 Armagh Apple Farm is owned by Philip and Helen Troughton of Ballinteggart House, Drumnasoo Road, Portadown.
-Makers of award winning cider and apple juice, this year they are celebrating their twelfth year in business, and seventh Open Farm Weekend!
+Makers of award-winning cider and apple juice, this year they are celebrating their 13th year in business, and 8th Open Farm Weekend!

 The Troughton family have been growing apples at Ballinteggart for four generations and is the home to Armagh Cider Company which is the first commercial cider company in Northern Ireland.

-We are hosting a range of fun and free activities on both the Saturday and Sunday from 10am.
-As well as guided tours of the orchards, production unit and bottling room, there are activities for the kids including treasure trails, orchard train, live demonstration bee hive, and apple peeling competitions, including the chance to make your own apple juice!
+We are hosting a range of fun and free activities on both Saturday and Sunday from 10 am.
+As well as guided tours of the orchards, production unit and bottling room, there are activities for the kids including treasure trails, orchard train, live demonstration beehive, and apple peeling competitions, including the chance to make your own apple juice!

 As our farm is also home to a Horse Stud, you may be lucky enough to see some new born foals.
 But we ask that you do not feed the horses.

 There will be a BBQ available on the day and we’re happy for people to bring along a picnic which they can eat in the shade of our lovely apple trees.
 If the weather isn’t the best, we would suggest that you bring wellies and raincoats, although we will have plenty of activities inside our very large farm buildings

 To get to Armagh Apple Farm take the Dobbin Road from Portadown to Armagh and take the third turn off on the right for Drumnasoo Road (turn off at Classic Fireplaces between Allens Honda & Bryan Hynds).
 We are the last lane on the left before the bridge – you will see the Bank of Ireland Open Farm Weekend sign.
 The farm is at the end of the lane.
 You’re all very welcome!